normandavey/AlphaFold2-IDR-complex-prediction/README.md

 ### *Complexes with several IDRs*
 **GCN4 prototypic leucine zipper**

 *Definition:*
-A coiled-coil like dimer of two copies of the same amphipathic helix, held together by several hydrophobic interactions mediated largely by Leu residues.
+A coiled-coil like dimer of two copies of the same *amphipathic helix*, held together by several hydrophobic interactions mediated largely by Leu residues.
 Composition: 0 ordered proteins + 2 IDRs
 PDB:1zik